Helen Shapiro: Early career

 The Beatles' first national tour of Britain, in the late winter and early spring of 1963, was as one of her supporting acts.
-During the course of the tour, John Lennon and Paul McCartney wrote the song "Misery" for her; but Shapiro's producer, Norrie Paramor, turned it down, and she did not record the composition.
+During the course of the tour, John Lennon and Paul McCartney wrote the song "Misery" for her, but Shapiro's producer, Norrie Paramor, turned it down, and she did not record the composition.
 In 1995, during an episode of This Is Your Life highlighting her life and career, Shapiro revealed, "It was actually turned down on my behalf before I ever heard it, actually.
 I never got to hear it or give an opinion.
 It's a shame, really."
-Shapiro lip-synched her then-current single, "Look Who It Is", on the British television programme Ready Steady Go! with three of the Beatles (John Lennon, Ringo Starr and George Harrison).
+Shapiro lip-synched her then-current single, "Look Who It Is", on the British television programme Ready Steady Go! with three of the Beatles (John Lennon, Ringo Starr, and George Harrison).
+In January 1964 she released her cover version of the song Fever, made famous by Peggy Lee in the late 1950s.
+Shapiro's version, however, did not do as well as hoped, reaching only no. 38, and was her last UK chart hit.

-On 31 December 1969, Shapiro appeared in the BBC-ZDF co-production, Pop Go The Sixties, singing "Walkin' Back to Happiness".
+On 31 December 1969, Shapiro appeared in the BBC-ZDF co-production, Pop Go the Sixties, singing "Walkin' Back to Happiness".

 By the time she was in her late teens, Shapiro's career as a pop singer was on the wane.
-With the new wave of beat music and newer female singers such as Dusty Springfield, Cilla Black, Sandie Shaw and Lulu, Shapiro appeared old-fashioned and emblematic of the pre-Beatles era of the 1950s.
+With the new wave of beat music and newer female singers such as Dusty Springfield, Cilla Black, Sandie Shaw, and Lulu, Shapiro appeared old-fashioned and emblematic of the pre-Beatles era of the 1950s.
 As her pop career declined, Shapiro turned to cabaret appearances, touring the workingmen's clubs of the north-east of England.
-Her final cabaret show took place at Peterlee's Senate Club on 6 May 1972, where she announced she was giving up touring as she was "travel-weary" and had had enough of "living out of a suitcase".
+Her final cabaret show took place at Peterlee's Senate Club on 6 May 1972, where she announced she was giving up touring, as she was "travel-weary" and had had enough of "living out of a suitcase".
 Later, after a change of mind, she branched out as a performer in musical theatre and jazz, one of her musical interests.